Chuo-ku Tourism Association Official Blog

 Nihonbashi Seven Lucky Gods Tour 2019 (Part 2)

-This year, I visited Seven Lucky Gods on New Year's Day.
+This year, we visited Seven Lucky Gods on New Year's Day.

 hatuinu201918.JPG